Updated by Michael Umberger

 - Commonwealth of Virginia’s Home Page

-The Government icon links to Virginia cities, counties, and communities on the Internet, and includes legislative information, information technology resources, state government Internet addresses - plus the federal information exchange.
+The path Government > Federal and Local > Localities provides links to Virginia cities, counties, and communities on the Internet, and includes legislative information, information technology resources, state government Internet addresses.

 The University of Virginia's Weldon Cooper Center for Public Service is a research and training organization focused on the Commonwealth of Virginia.
 The Center provides objective information, data, research, technical assistance, and practical training to state and local officials, community leaders, and members of the general public.
 The Cooper Center's 35-member staff includes experts in public management, demography, economics and public finance, political science, organizational development, workforce issues, and minority affairs.